Archibald Campbell, 1st Duke of Argyll1

 M, #22071, b.
 25 July 1658, d.
 25 September 1703

-Archibald Campbell, 1st Duke of Argyll was baptised on 25 July 1658 at Canongate, Edinburgh, Midlothian, Scotland.2 He was the son of Archibald Campbell, 9th Earl of Argyll and Lady Mary Stuart.1 He married Elizabeth Tollemache, daughter of Sir Lionel Tollemache, 3rd Bt. and Elizabeth Murray, Countess of Dysart, on 12 March 1677/78 at Edinburgh, Midlothian, Scotland.1 He and Elizabeth Tollemache were separated many years before his death.3 He died on 25 September 1703 at age 45 at Cherton House, Newcastle, England, from the black jaundice, 'in the arms of his whore'.3 His will (dated 26 September 1690) was probated on 1 July 1704.3
+Archibald Campbell, 1st Duke of Argyll was baptised on 25 July 1658 at Canongate, Edinburgh, Midlothian, ScotlandG.2 He was the son of Archibald Campbell, 9th Earl of Argyll and Lady Mary Stuart.1 He married Elizabeth Tollemache, daughter of Sir Lionel Tollemache, 3rd Bt. and Elizabeth Murray, Countess of Dysart, on 12 March 1677/78 at Edinburgh, Midlothian, ScotlandG.1 He and Elizabeth Tollemache were separated many years before his death.3 He died on 25 September 1703 at age 45 at Cherton House, Newcastle-upon-Tyne, Northumberland, EnglandG, from the black jaundice, 'in the arms of his whore'.3 His will was proven (by probate) on 1 July 1704.3

 Macaulay viewed him as having "in personal qualities, one of the most insignificant of the long line of nobles who have borne that great name."3 He has an extensive biographical entry in the Dictionary of National Biography.5